Employee Plans Learn, Educate, Self-Correct, Enforce Project - 402(g) Excesses in 401(k) Plans

 We examined of 54 Form 5500 returns (including subsequent year pick-ups) where the Form 5500 appeared to reflect that participant contributions may have exceeded the Internal Revenue Code Section 402(g) dollar limits on elective deferrals.

 - Plan qualification - compliance with current tax law in form;

 The majority of plans selected were in form and operational compliance with the law.
 However, for those plans with issues, the two most common issues were:

-- Failure to secure adequate bonding per ERISA Act §412.
+- Failure to secure adequate fidelity bonding.

-- Deductions taken on the plan sponsors’ tax returns in excess of the deductible contributions actually made to the plans involved.
+- Deductions taken on the plan sponsors’ tax returns in excess of the deductible contributions made to the plans involved.

-Avoiding the Error:
+Avoiding the error: